Types of Bills

 There are two main categories of bills: public bills and private bills.
 Public bills deal with questions of national interest.
 Private bills grant powers, special rights or exemptions to a person or persons, including corporations.

-A government bill is the text of a legislative initiative that a Minister of the Crown submits to Parliament to be approved, and possibly amended, before becoming law.
-Bills for the appropriation of any part of the public revenue or for taxation may only be initiated by the government in the Commons.
+A government bill is a legislative initiative that a Minister of the Crown submits to Parliament to be approved, and possibly amended, before becoming law.
+Bills for the appropriation of any part of the public revenue or for taxation may be initiated only by the government in the Commons.
 Government bills relate to matters of public interest and may include financial provisions.

 Important types of financial bills initiated by the government include:

-- Ways and Means bills-which increase or extend the scope of a tax;
+- ways and means bills—which increase or extend the scope of a tax; and

-- Appropriation bills-which are introduced in the House following the adoption of Main or Supplementary Estimates or Interim Supply and authorize the withdrawal of funds from the Consolidated Revenue Fund; and
+- appropriation bills—which are introduced in the House following the adoption of main or supplementary estimates or interim supply and authorize the withdrawal of funds from the Consolidated Revenue Fund.

 Private Members’ Bills

-Private Member's bills are initiated by Members who are not in Cabinet.
-These bills may not include financial provisions unless the Member has sought and been granted a Royal Recommendation.
-This occurs very rarely.
-Most private Members' bills are initiated in the House of Commons, but some originate in the Senate.
-Debate on private Member's bills takes place during the daily hour set aside for "Private Members' Business".
+Private Members’ bills are initiated by Members who are not in Cabinet.
+These bills may not include financial provisions unless the Member has sought and been granted a royal recommendation, a situation that occurs very rarely.
+Most private Members’ bills are initiated in the House of Commons, but some originate in the Senate.
+Debate on private Members’ bills takes place during the daily hour set aside for “Private Members’ Business”.